New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

 Can you prove that you are owed money by the debtor?
 Do you have documentation of the debt such as an invoice, or witnesses who will confirm your version of events?
-Do you have a text message, letter or email from the debtor that confirms the debt?
+Do you have text messages, letters or emails from the debtor that confirms the debt?

-A Minor Civil Claim in the Magsitrates Court can be settled at any time.
+A Minor Civil Claim in the Magistrates Court can be settled at any time.
 However, it will be some months before a trial occurs if the debtor does not agree to pay the debt.
-Enforcing the judgment will take some time after this and the debt may not be paid in full straight away but in instalments.
+Enforcing the judgment will take some time after this and the debt may not be paid in full straight away but in installments.